9 Best Short Treks in Nepal for Beginners

 Chisapani Trek Overview

-Chisapani trail is the nearest short trek from Kathmandu.
-It is a 3-day hiking trip that also can extend to 4 days.
-The three-day plan ends in Changunarayan, and a 4-day one goes to Dhulikhel from Nagarkot.
-Chisapani trek is the best package that offers long-ranged high mountains, typical village life, natural beauty, and more in a short period in Nepal.
+The Chisapani Trail is the nearest Short Trek from Kathmandu.
+It is a 3-day hiking trip that can also extend to 4 days.
+The three-day plan ends in Changunarayan, and a four-day one goes to Dhulikhel from Nagarkot.
+Chisapani Trek is the best package that offers long-range high mountains, typical village life, natural beauty, and more in a short period of time in Nepal.

-The Chisapani trek begins with a short drive to Sundarijal from the city center, then treks to Chisapani hill through traditional villages and the national park.
+The Chisapani Trek begins with a Short Drive to Sundarijal from the city center, then treks to Chisapani Hill through traditional villages and the national park.
 You can see beautiful valleys and farming terraces from the Chisapani hill station.
 The next destination is Nagarkot after Chisapani.
-You have stunning views of Ganesh Himal, Langtang, Gaurishankar, and Tibetan massif along the way to Nagarkot.
-The unblocked sunrise from Nagarkot is another highlight of this short trek.
+You have stunning views of Ganesh Himal, Langtang, Gaurishankar, and the Tibetan massif along the way to Nagarkot.
+The unblocked sunrise from Nagarkot is another highlight of this Short Trek.

-The trek ends in Changunarayan with 4 hour hike from Nagarkot and drives to Kathmandu.
-If you have one or two more days, you can trek further to Dhulikhel and Namobuddha.
+The Trek ends in Changunarayan after a 4-hour hike from Nagarkot and a drive to Kathmandu.
+If you have one or two more days, you can Trek further to Dhulikhel and Namobuddha.

 Chisapani Trek Itinerary